vikash279/sinpassapi/README.md

 Note:
 This API will take in the actual UINFIN as the sub for easier reference, however in the actual implementation UUID of the user will be used instead.

+Note : Install Node on your system.

+Steps to install app:

+1. Clone this repo.
+2. run "npm install".
+3. run "npm start test"